Pitsou Kedem Architects I Kfar Shmaryahu House

-Kfar Shmaryahu's private family residence, located in the urban environment does not reveal that it is a home from the outside building From the architect.
 The arrangement of objects in a given space or a defined format in order to give meaning to the placement and arrangement of the items, The result of the relationship between the object and the framework of the artistic creation.
-A private, family residence in an urban environment.
-From without, the building does not reveal that it is a home.
-It resembles a mold or an artist's canvas or an almost two dimensional frame within whose area various openings have been placed and which are enveloped with a dynamic system of wooden, linear strips.
+The private family residence, Kfar Shmaryahu house, located in an urban environment, from without, the building does not reveal that it is a home.
+The home resembles a mold or an artist's canvas or an almost two dimensional frame within whose area various openings have been placed and which are enveloped with a dynamic system of wooden, linear strips.

 All the openings open separately and so allow for different compositions.
 At any given moment and for whatever reason (privacy, protection from the sun) the relationship between the object and the plane can be changed.
-Thus we can achieve a composition that is balanced, dynamic, haphazard, closed or open within the same framework.
+Thus, achieving a composition that is balanced, dynamic, haphazard, closed or open within the same framework.

 Movement through the house is accompanied (because of the flexible blind system) by different views of the outside, some exposed and bare, others undisguised and others framing a section of landscape especially designed for it.
 This selfsame changeability and flexibility allows control of the amount of sunlight and natural light entering through the openings and into the homes spaces.
 The spaces are characterized by a restrained use of materials and form so that the light penetrating the space creates a sense of drama, movement and dynamism which seems to breathe life into the souls of the silent walls.
 In effect, the system of relationships between the street and the structure composed of changing, but two dimensional compositions on a framed and flat plane develops, for the user of the house's spaces, an open area that incorporates abstract or tangible images with volume.